-The Aurora Pump, Aplex Series valve is a precision made subassembly using threads cut into the rim of seat for use with Aurora Pump, Aplex Series setting/pulling tool.
-These threads do NOT deteriorate as proved by field experience.
-By locating these on the rim, setting/pulling forces are now applied only to the rim of the seat, never to the webs (or "spokes"), or to the center section.
+The Myers Aplex Series valve is a precision made subassembly using threads cut into the rim of seat for use with Myers Aplex Series setting/pulling tool.
+These threads do not deteriorate as proved by field experience.
+By locating these on the rim, setting/ pulling forces are now applied only to the rim of the seat, never to the webs (or "spokes"), or to the center section.
 Distortion of the seat is eliminated.

-Access to these seat threads is provided by the removal of the valve cage on D.S.G. valves or the spring retainer on Disc valves which is screwed onto the seat.
+Access to these seat threads is provided by the removal of the valve cage on abrasion resistant valve or the spring retainer on disc valves which is screwed onto the seat.
 An anti-seizing lubricant applied to all threads is good insurance against future difficulty.